victorpanitz/iOS-CoinViewApp/README.md

 ### Design pattern

-This boilerplate has the basic structure for coding with VIPER design pattern (read about it [here](https://www.ckl.io/blog/ios-project-architecture-using-viper/)).
+This project has the basic structure for coding with VIPER design pattern (read about it [here](https://www.ckl.io/blog/ios-project-architecture-using-viper/)).